Chart Color Schemes

 Health performance in Port Macquarie - East is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Port Macquarie - East faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover stands at approximately 50% of the total population (~5,956 people), compared to the national average of 55.3%.
+The rate of private health cover is relatively low at approximately 50% of the total population (~5,964 people), compared to the national average of 55.3%.

-Mental health issues impact 9.6% of residents, while arthritis affects 9.4%.
-A total of 64.7% declare themselves completely clear of medical ailments, higher than the Rest of NSW's 59.9%.
-The area has 23.9% of residents aged 65 and over (2,846 people), lower than the Rest of NSW's 28.7%.
+Mental health issues and arthritis are the most common medical conditions in the area, impacting 9.6 and 9.4% of residents respectively.
+64.7% of residents declare themselves completely clear of medical ailments, compared to 59.9% across Rest of NSW.
+The area has 23.9% of residents aged 65 and over (2,849 people), which is lower than the 28.7% in Rest of NSW.
 Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health